ConductorOne/conductorone-sdk-go/docs/pkg/models/shared/policytype.md

 # PolicyType

-The enum of the policy type.
+Indicates the type of this policy.
+Can also be used to get the value from policySteps.

 ## Values